 This crisis often emerges when a person is between the ages of 12-18 and is trying to understand the roles that he or she will occupy as an adult in society.
 This time is one in which young people experience an identity crisis and may experiment with different lifestyles.
 The second crisis is intimacy vs. isolation, which arises between the ages of 18 and 40.
 This crisis is tied to the basic virtue of love; at this point, the individual explores how to make longer-term commitments with someone outside their family.

 Both of these important developmental stages coincide with the formative years when many students are enrolled in undergraduate degree programs.
-Thus, it can be argued that college actually serves as a capstone course for life by helping students mature and develop socially in order to become a well-rounded and productive adult.
+Thus, it can be argued that college actually serves as a capstone course for life by helping students mature and develop socially in order to become well-rounded and productive adults.

 Higher Education ROI for Society

 In a moving column for Inside Higher Ed, Dr. Patricia McGuire suggests that higher education is losing its place in society by allowing the story of higher education to become primarily about value based on a narrow set of parameters.

 “Higher education needs a deep and pervasive transformation of its value proposition for the American public and the global society we serve,” Dr. McGuire wrote.